This post is sponsored by Exodus Travels.

 The Alhambra in Granada is one of Spain’s many former royal residences and certainly the grandest of the ones I’ve visited.
 Originally a Moorish fortress and palace, it became the royal court of Ferdinand and Isabella in the 15th century.
 Today it is a breathtaking mix of Moorish and Renaissance architecture with extensive gardens and parkland.

-Out of all the places I’ve mentioned, the Alhambra is the one where you’re most likely to have to battle through crowds, although timed entrance tickets make it more manageable.
+Out of all the places I’ve mentioned, the Alhambra is the one where you’re most likely to have to battle through crowds, although timed entrance tickets and skip the line tours make it more manageable.
 But the grounds are so vast that you should be able to find a quiet spot to admire the gardens and the views over the city and the countryside.

 What are your favourite wonders of the world?
 Let me know in the comments below.